Three nearby beaches

 Koutouloufari is technically an inland town, but don't let that fool you – it's located about 100 metres above sea level, so gorgeous views of the water are on the horizon, quite literally.
 This also means that the beaches at Hersonissos aren't very far off – only a 20-minute walk away.

 Hersonissos is home to three beaches, whose sandy shores feature everything from sunbeds and umbrellas, to scuba excursions, jet skis and banana boats, plus the Star Beach Waterpark.
 There are also a number of small, more private coves tucked into the rocky coastline for an even more chilled out afternoon by the sea.
+Cheap holidays to Crete are destined to be full of sea, sand and sunshine, and a trip to Koutouloufari and Hersonissos is no exception.

 Lazy days and nearby excursions